Hiroaki-Matsuoka6395/monimoni/README.md

 ---

-**MoneyMoni** - Making household budgeting simple and transparent for couples.
+**monimoni** - Making household budgeting simple and transparent for couples.